jordiperendreu/wallet-kata/README.md

 For the tests, I've used the same structure as the production code but adding:
 * fakes: contains fake implementations

-A typical flow of the application is:
-TODO: ADD IMAGE

 All the communication between modules is done by the services(and DTOs) to reduce the coupling between modules.
 This could be useful in the future in case that we want to split the application in multiple services, with that, changing the call to the